Bone Conduction Hearing Devices

 MED-EL

-The MED-EL Samba 2 used for Bonebridge and Vibrant Soundbridge implants is compatible with the new Samba 2 Go, which is a wireless streamer.
+The MED-EL Samba 2 processor used for Bonebridge and Vibrant Soundbridge implants is compatible with the new Samba 2 Go, which is a wireless streamer.

 The Samba 2 comes with a Samba 2 Go at fitting.